 B.E: In your chapter about harmonic concepts, you write that the 1956 encounter between Louis Armstrong and ET Mensah was “a meeting of strangers.”
 What do you mean by that?

 G.K: I mean that the two styles had developed from very different backgrounds.
 Armstrong’s New Orleans jazz was polyphonic in concept with interweaving parts of trumpet, clarinet and trombone.
-ET Mensah’s style on the other hand is very much based on the characteristic/homophonic multipart singing patterns, here instrumentalized, that are found in Fanti music of Ghana.
+ET Mensah’s style on the other hand is very much based on the characteristic/homophonic multipart singing patterns, here instrumentalized, that are found in Fante music of Ghana.
 It is a different aesthetic.
 However, I would point out that if Louis Armstrong had met another Mensah in Ghana, namely Brookman Mensa who was recorded by my colleague Mose Yotamu in 1978 with his konkomba brass band, I think they could have played together, even if we take into account that Brookman Mensah’s music was cyclic, while Armstrong used jazz chorus form.
-Incidentally, Brookman Mensah was also from the Fanti.
+Incidentally, Brookman Mensah was also from the Fante.
 This should warn us about that ethnicity.
 It does not necessarily explain style.

 B.E: Your chapter on the blues tonal system is quite technical, but I might summarize it this way: the African Americans who created early blues vocals likely carried with them a memory of a harmonics-based pitch system, derived from the natural harmonic series.
 This system was at variance with the European, tempered scale, and the pitch areas of the most characteristic “blue notes” (Eb and Bb in the key of C) turn out to be places where the variation between these schemas is particularly significant and noticeable to the ear.
 Is that close?